-The only analog circuitry used in the ADE7768 is in the Σ - Δ ADCs and reference circuit.
+The only analog circuitry used in the AD71056 is in the Σ - Δ ADCs and reference circuit.
 All other signal processing, such as multiplication and filtering, is carried out in the digital domain.
-This approach provides superior stability and accuracy over time and extreme environmental conditions.
+This approach provides superior stability and accuracy over time and in extreme environmental conditions.

-The ADE7768 supplies positive-only average real power information on the low frequency outputs, F1 and F2.
-These outputs can be used to directly drive an electromechanical counter or interface with an MCU.
-The high frequency CF logic output, ideal for calibration purposes, provides instantaneous positive-only, real power information.
+The AD71056 supplies average real power information on F1 and F2, the low frequency outputs.
+These outputs either directly drive an electromechanical counter or interface with an MCU.
+The high frequency CF logic output, ideal for calibration purposes, provides instantaneous real power information.

-The ADE7768 includes a power supply monitoring circuit on the $V{\rm DD}$ supply pin.
-The ADE7768 remains inactive until the supply voltage on $V{\rm DD}$ reaches approximately 4 V. If the supply falls below 4 V, the ADE7768 also remains inactive and the F1, F2, and CF outputs are in their nonactive modes.
+The AD71056 includes a power supply monitoring circuit on the V{DD} supply pin.
+The AD71056 remains inactive until the supply voltage on V{DD} reaches approximately 4 V. If the supply falls below 4 V, the AD71056 also remains inactive and the F1, F2, and CF outputs are in their nonactive modes.

-Internal phase matching circuitry ensures that the voltage and current channels are phase matched, while the HPF in the current channel eliminates dc offsets.
-An internal no-load threshold ensures that the ADE7768 does not exhibit creep when no load is present.
-When REVP is logic high, the ADE7768 does not generate any pulse on F1, F2, and CF.
+Internal phase matching circuitry ensures that the voltage and current channels are phase matched, and the HPF in the current channel eliminates dc offsets.
+An internal no load threshold ensures that the AD71056 does not exhibit creep when no load is present.

-The ADE7768 comes in a 16-lead, narrow body SOIC package.
+The part is available in a 16-lead, narrow body SOIC package.